Pogo-tC/netflix_genres/README.md

 ### 3. copy the url and past it into your favorite web browser!

-^^Note: I know the dictionary duplication is not 'good code' but I haven't yet figured out how to compare the input to a key.lower()
+<sup>Note: I know the dictionary duplication is not 'good code' but I haven't yet figured out how to compare the input to a key.lower()</sup>